 Civil Engineering (MSc)

-The development and progression of society is largely dependent upon the skill, imagination and dedication of its civil engineers.
-This established course offers the knowledge and expertise necessary for a career across a broad spectrum of the professional discipline.
+This established course offers the knowledge and expertise necessary for a career across a broad spectrum of civil engineering.

 The MSc in Civil Engineering aims to build on the knowledge and skills that you have obtained as an undergraduate and to help prepare you for a career as a consulting civil engineer across the broad spectrum of the professional discipline.
 The overall aim of this well-established course is to provide a sound scientific, technical and commercial understanding of civil engineering issues and practice.
 You will be introduced to the broad nature of civil engineering through the integration of knowledge from structural engineering, geotechnical engineering and water engineering.
 The course will also provide training in engineering research methods and will develop a range of related transferable skills.
 You will also develop an appreciation of the principles and activities involved in the day-to-day management of engineering business units, typical of those within which civil engineering is practised.